oda-hub/renku-aqs-annotation/README.md

 This renku plugin provides the following functionalities:

-* Generate astroquery specific annotations by intercepting the call to the following functions:
+* Generate annotations describing access to astronomical archives and services by intercepting any call to the following methods of `astroquery` classes:
   * query_object
   * get_images
   * query_region